Our Passion for Excellence – Keeping the Torch Alive

 - And the exciting things YOU are accomplishing in your teams and your organization!

 We’re on the brink of momentous changes, and the opportunity to make a difference has never been greater.
 Accordingly, the opportunity for synergy with one another has never been more important.
-Come tell us the ways we can support your efforts, and help us shape our shared vision for 2024 and beyond.
+We discussed the ways we can support each other’s efforts, and shaped our shared vision for 2024 and beyond.

 About the Speakers

-The Summit will be a collaborative event with opportunities for everyone to share, present, and exchange information.
-So far, the following community members have volunteered to share their success stories.
-Contact the exec team to share your perspectives as well.
+The Summit was a collaborative event with opportunities for everyone to share, present, and exchange information.
+The following community members shared ideas and success stories.

 Founder, Chief Engineer, Exceptional Difference